 Are They Predictions?

-I find that some folks prefer to look at Projections of Potential Income as some kind of prediction of performance.
+I find that some folks prefer to look at Projections as some kind of prediction of performance.

 Let me start off by saying clearly that Projections of Potential Income ARE NOT PREDICTIONS of any performance.
 Predicting is what humans have sought for millennia, and have never found, except by happenstance.
 Even the near-term example of Nate Silver, of numerous political polls, too many to count, show us that predicting is a near-impossible business.

 What are FilmProfit Projections of Potential Income?

 Our models are meant to be shaped reasonably to the real world.
 What does that mean?
 Shaped, means that when there is a domestic profile for a certain kind of film, then the potential for a foreign profile of a certain shape, as seen through study and analysis, is a reasonable assumption.

 But, those shapes are different for different types of films: dramas and comedies, thrillers and science fiction.
 They are also different according to the release pattern taken by the film.
 Those with slow roll-outs theatrically fare differently than do medium-wide releases, and than do wide releases.
 On top of the release pattern lays the type of film, as we discussed before, but with even more nuance.
 A marketing campaign can aid a film in gaining its shape, or performing above its weight, and can also miss or even sink the film into the morass.

 Now, I have only cited three key factors here, and one can see the complexity of maintaining a prediction.
 In this age of “big data,” many want to put their faith in data alone.
 But where does institutional memory fit into big data?
 Where does casting fit into it?
 Is Brad Pitt always a 1 (or a 10, depending on the scale)?
 Has that assumption proved out?
 Is Johnny Depp always a 1?